-The Company continues to provide special attention towards improvement in productionand productivity with higher energy effciency.
+As a continual improvement the Company is focused on improvement inproduction of new range of products productivity quality cost reduction energyconservation and human resource management.
 Further to meet and improve upon theexpectations of both International and Domestic customers the Company has continued itsactivities towards development and to add a number of product variants to its existingproduct base.

 MATERIAL CHANGES AND COMMITMENTS